 In fiction?
 They're a ghost, or the real main character finds and reads their diary, or you've got some kind of Nicholas Sparks love story going on, or something.

-I have neither seen nor read anything by Nicholas Sparks,
+I seriously have no idea if this is applicable.
+I have neither seen nor read anything by Nicholas Sparks, and I am a manlier person for it. |

 Are you crazy yet?